microsoft/ApplicationInsights-SDK-Labs/WCF/readme.md

 Current Limitations
 ---------------------
-- Tracking WCF services in a single application where you're already using the Web Applications SDK is not supported.
+- Operation duration will not track how long the call was throttled by WCF due to the `<serviceThrottling>` configuration.